KNVN: Early years

 On May 12, 1986, KCPM began producing a local newscast, titled 24 Reports, with a staff of 16, including live news equipment in Chico and Redding and access to a helicopter.
 The overall goal was to bring tools common in larger markets to the smaller Chico–Redding market.
 A review of KCPM's newscast in the Paradise Post found that it succeeded at bringing "a big-city, big-budget news show" to the market and contained a good quantity of local news stories, as well as spurring the competitors to upgrade the look of their newscasts.
 By 1988, KCPM also produced an 11 p.m. newscast and cut-ins during The Today Show.

 In 1987, Lorimar-Telepictures effectuated a corporate restructuring.
 It sold its 19-percent interest in KCPM and ownership in two other stations—KSPR in Springfield, Missouri, and KMID in Midland, Texas—to Goltrin Communications, headed by Joseph Goldfarb, the president of Lorimar's broadcasting division.
 In 1989, Marvin Davis, former owner of 20th Century Fox, acquired a stake in the company, which became known as Davis-Goldfarb.

 The Davis-Goldfarb stations were sold for $32.5 million to Cottonwood Communications Corporation in 1995.
 Cottonwood was the first foray of longtime broadcast manager Al Seethaler into station ownership.
 By the time it merged with GOCOM Communications, headed by Ric Gorman, in 1997, the station's technical plant was facing a series of outages.
 In one instance, the antenna failed, forcing the local cable system to substitute KUSA from Denver during the 1997 Major League Baseball postseason, part of which aired on NBC.
 In that instance, KCPM was out of service for nearly a week, but that was one of 14 outages over an 11-month period.
-In July 1998, a new antenna and transmission line installed at the site.
+In July 1998, a new antenna and transmission line were installed at the site.
 On August 10, the station relaunched its newscasts and changed its call sign to KNVN, for "North Valley News".
 GOCOM merged with Grapevine Communications in 1999, with the combined company retaining the name GOCOM.